ThomasHeim11/ChainSalary/README.md

 - The contract includes a fallback function to receive ETH.
 - The contract provides functions to set and get the Keeper Registry address, employee's salary, and employee's address.
 - The contract allows the contract owner to fund the contract with ETH, pause and unpause the contract, and withdraw the contract balance.
-- Please note that the contract uses a specific Chainlink price feed contract address (0x694AA1769357215DE4FAC081bf1f309aDC325306) for the ETH/USD price on the - - - - Sephia Testnet.
+- Please note that the contract uses a specific Chainlink price feed contract address (0x694AA1769357215DE4FAC081bf1f309aDC325306) for the ETH/USD price on the Sepolia Testnet.
 You may need to update this address to the correct price feed address for the desired network.

 ### Frameworks/Languages Used:
 * Solidity